oppositeart/react-highlight-search/README.md

 # React-Highlight-Search

-React Highlight Search is a lightweight and fast ReactJS component *(17.7 kB > 6.3 kB gzip)*, built with Vanilla JS and featuring 0 dependencies, designed for deep text search through the DOM tree.
+React Highlight Search is an *out-of-the-box solution for deep text search* through the DOM tree.
+It provides a lightweight and fast ReactJS component *(19.2 kB, reduced to 6.8 kB gzip)*, built with Vanilla JS and featuring zero dependencies.

 # Installation